The Global Solutions to Cartan's Realization Problem: -structure algebroids and connections

 \begin{prop} Let $A\to X$ be a $G$-structure algebroid with connection $H$.
 Then the tautological 1-form $\theta$, the connection 1-form $\omega$ and its torsion satisfy: \begin{enumerate}[(i)] \item {\bf 2nd structure equation}:

 \item {\bf 2nd Bianchi's identity}:

 \end{enumerate} \end{prop}

-Also, the following characterization of morphisms is an immediate consequence of Proposition \ref{prop:maps:connect:algbrd}:
+Also, the following characterization of morphisms of $G$-structure algebroids with connection is an immediate consequence of Proposition \ref{prop:maps:connect:algbrd}.

-\begin{prop} Given two $G$-structure algebroids with connection $A_1$ and $A_2$, a morphism of algebroids $\Phi:A_1\to A_2$ is a morphism of $G$-structure algebroids with connection if and only if it is $G$-equivariant, intertwines the action morphisms, and preserves the tautological and connection 1-forms:
+\begin{prop} Let $A_1$ and $A_2$ be $G$-structure algebroids with connection.
+A morphism of algebroids $\Phi:A_1\to A_2$ is a morphism of $G$-structure algebroids with connection if and only if it is $G$-equivariant, intertwines the action morphisms, and preserves the tautological and connection 1-forms:

 \end{prop}